 2. If you don’t already know them, find the four cardinal directions using a compass (there is probably one on your smart phone).

-3. Place a simple representation of each of the four elements at each corresponding point around an imagined circle, about 5 or 6 feet in diameter: Earth/north, Air/west, Fire/south, Water/east.
+3. Place a simple representation of each of the four elements at each corresponding point around an imagined circle, about 5 or 6 feet in diameter: Earth/north, Air/east, Fire/south, Water/west.

 Ideas for representations include:

 Earth: rock, crystal, potted plant, ceramic dish

 Fire: candle, essential oil burner with tea light